European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

        END
    END

-Examples for discrete closed loop devices can be found in interlock systens, e.g. when a chiller may only be started if the detector vessel has been priorly evacuated.
-As is evident from the pseudo-code the seperation between command and target value assignment is similar to the open loop example, except for the initial conditional check, which would be implemented in Karabo either through state-checking of commands, validation of device properties upon command execution, or in hardware through direct sensory input.
+Examples for discrete closed loop devices can be found in interlock systems, e.g. when a chiller may only be started if the detector vessel has been priorly evacuated.
+As is evident from the pseudo-code the separation between command and target value assignment is similar to the open loop example, except for the initial conditional check, which would be implemented in Karabo either through state-checking of commands, validation of device properties upon command execution, or in hardware through direct sensory input.